Skip to main content

 10. Transfer the appropriate Rems into your knowledge base using one of the following methods:

-1. Copy and paste them.
+1. Copy and pasting.
 This is particularly easy, but may lose some amount of data on occasion (for example, flashcard review history).

-2. Export the documents you want to transfer to the Raw Backup (JSON) type.
-To do this, choose Export from the document menu, the … in the upper-right corner of the document.
-Then import the resulting files into your main KB.
+2. Export the documents you want to transfer to the RemNote (Complete) type.
+To do this, choose Export from the document menu, the "..."
+(3-dot) button in the upper-right corner of the document, and then import the resulting files into your main KB.

-11. When you're done with the temporary knowledge base, clean up by choosing Settings > Knowledge Bases > … button below the appropriate KB > Delete Knowledge Base.
+11. When you're done with the temporary knowledge base, clean up by choosing Settings > Knowledge Base > "name of temporary KB" > Delete Knowledge Base, then follow the instructions shown on the app.

 If you're not sure what backup to restore